.

 Sebec Lake Water Quality

-Water Chemistry is tested by taking samples of lake water and testing for chemical components such as phosphorous and dissolved oxygen.
+SLA has volunteers who at intervals take readings of water quality and clarity.
+This is done using a Secchi Disc to measure the depth from the surface of the water down to where the disc is no longer visible.
+Water Chemistry is also tested by taking samples of lake water and testing for chemical components such as phosphorous and dissolved oxygen.

 For more information on invasive species, check out the Maine Invasives page.